bradygiacopelli/2830-forum/README.md

 ### Adding Environment Variables
 1.  **Create a .env file:**

-    - In the root directory of the backend, create a file named .env:
+    - In the server directory, create a file named .env:
     ```bash
     touch .env
     ```